Ohtani to be posted, but what’s next for the Babe Ruth of Japan?

 Major League Baseball teams can’t yet start the wooing process because the posting agreement between MLB and Nippon Professional Baseball has expired.
 There is not system in place to compensate the Japanese team for surrendering its star player.

 Work on that apparently is on-going, and it could be finalized within a few weeks.
-Ohtani’s U.S.-based agent, Nez Balelo of CAA Sports, reportedly will meet next week with the MLB Players Association, and that could be the final push for MLB and NPB to get to cross the finish line.
+Ohtani’s U.S.-based agent, Nez Balelo of CAA Sports, reportedly will meet next week with the MLB Players Association, and that could be the final push for MLB and NPB to get across the finish line.

 Rangers general manager Jon Daniels said earlier this week that the uncertainty surrounding Ohtani wouldn’t delay their off-season plans.